Payers

 *The SAM represents the earnings accrued and credited to the insured person's old-age account during their ten highest-earning years (salaries liable to contributions, up to the annual social security ceiling).

-Minimum: the disability pension, whatever the category, cannot be lower than a guaranteed minimum amount (€328.07 per month).
+Minimum: the disability pension cannot be lower than €335.29 per month.

 Entitlement to a disability pension can be revised or suspended at any time according to the claimant's circumstances (a change in health status resulting in a change of category, resuming employment, or reaching statutory retirement age).

-From 1st April 2022, Decree no. 2022-257 of 23 February 2022 amended the rules of aggregation between disability allowance and professional income, pursuing an objective of guaranteeing an additional gain for the insured practising a professional activity.
-In the case of an insured receiving a disability allowance and practising a professional activity, the payment of the disability allowance may be reduced or suspended if the resources (allowance + professional income or equivalent over 12
+In the case of an insured receiving a disability allowance and practicing a professional activity, the payment of the disability allowance may be reduced or suspended if the resources (allowance + professional income or equivalent over 12 calendar months) exceed a certain threshold called the comparison threshold.

-If the amount of the aggregated resources (allowance + professional income) is less than the comparison threshold, the allowance is not reduced.
+If the amount of aggregated resources (allowance + professional income) is less than the comparison threshold, the allowance is not reduced.
 If the amount of the aggregated resources is greater than the comparison threshold, the excess observed is divided by 12 to obtain the amount of the monthly excess.
 The monthly allowance paid is then reduced by half of the excess recorded.

 The comparison threshold upheld is the higher of: